etzm/iscc-sum/docs/treewalk-spec.md

 The base algorithm **MUST** process entries in each container in this order:

-1. **Ignore files first** - Entries matching pattern `.*ignore` (e.g., .gitignore)
+1. **Ignore files first** - Entries matching pattern `.*ignore` (e.g., .gitignore, .npmignore, .isccignore)
 2. **Regular entries** - All other non-container entries in sorted order
 3. **Sub-containers** - Recursively in sorted order

 > [!NOTE]
-> This ordering ensures ignore patterns can be processed before the entries they might exclude
+> This ordering ensures ignore files are available to extensions before the entries they might filter.
+The base
+> algorithm itself does not process ignore file contents or apply filtering.

 ### 4.3 Reference Handling